 If you are starting with a pre formed ready made pond, you will just need the hole, suitable pump and landscaping items for decoration.

-Please contact us at one of our 6 store locations for pre formed ready made ponds to find one suitable for your needs.
+Please contact us for pre formed ready made ponds to find one suitable for your needs.
 Our friendly team are always keen to help you.

 How to build a garden pond